 Makes an electrical buzzing sound

 This electric crepe maker and griddle by NutriChef has an easy-to-adjust temperature dial and a large (12 inches), flat nonstick cooking surface that cooks quickly and evenly, which our tester highlights: "It has an impressively even cooking surface.
 The crepes cooked evenly from one side to the other," she raves.
+If you're a crepe cake aficionado, then this griddle is a must-have.
 This surface also has a short lip so that your batter doesn't spill over the edge.

 Plus, the NutriChef comes with a wooden pastry spreader and wooden crepe turner with beveled edges, which our tester found extremely helpful in folding over the crepes due to their large diameter.
 She also likes that the appliance is multipurpose: she can cook other breakfast favorites such as eggs, bacon, and sausage with it.